 Leading Cannabis Lending Platform.
-Our Sponsor and affiliates have originated and closed 30 loans totalling approximately \$649.0 million to companies operating in the cannabis industry, making their first loan to a cannabis operator in April 2019.
+Our Sponsor and affiliates have originated and closed 24 loans totaling approximately \$299.3 million to companies operating in the cannabis industry, making their first loan to a cannabis operator in April 2019.
 We believe we are a leading capital provider in the cannabis ecosystem with the requisite domain expertise, deep relationships, nimble execution capabilities, stringent underwriting standards, and strong risk analytics to become the lender of choice in the industry.
 We believe our broad network of deep relationships allows us to originate a substantial number loans that are not broadly marketed.
 We believe we are differentiated from our competitors because we seek to target operators and facilities that exhibit relatively lower-risk characteristics, which we believe include generally limiting exposure to ground-up construction, lending to cannabis operators with operational and profitable facilities, diversification of geographies and distribution channels, among other factors.

-Sizable Initial Portfolio with Compelling Risk-Adjusted Returns That is Secured by Different Types of Collateral.
+Sizable Initial Portfolio with Compelling Risk-Adjusted Returns and Strong Collateral.
 We believe our current portfolio investments have attractive risk-adjusted returns.
-The yield-to-maturity internal rates of return ("YTM IRR") on our loans is on average 17.1% and ranges from 10% to 20% through coupons, original issue discount ("OID"), unused fees, and exit fees.
+The yield-to-maturity internal rates of return ("YTM IRR") on our loans is on average 16.6% and ranges from 10% to 20% through coupons, original issue discount ("OID"), unused fees, and exit fees.
 Our loans are primarily secured by real property and certain personal property, including licenses, equipment, and other assets to the extent permitted by applicable laws and the regulations governing our borrowers.
+As of September 10, 2021, our portfolio of loans had real estate collateral coverage, based on either cost or appraised value, of approximately 1.9 times our aggregate funded principal amount of such loans.